formkit/docs-content/essentials/schema.md

 #### Using `if/then/else` on attrs and props

-You can also use `if/then/else` statements to conditionally output the values of `attrs` or `props`.
+You can also use `if/then/else` statements to conditionally output the values of `attrs` or `props`:

 <example
   name="Schema - conditional attrs"